A remark on norm inflation for nonlinear wave equations: Abstract

 \section{Abstract}

 In this note, we study the ill-posedness of nonlinear wave equations (NLW).
 Namely, we show that NLW experiences norm inflation at every initial data in negative Sobolev spaces.
 This result covers a gap left open in a paper of Christ, Colliander, and Tao (2003) and extends the result by Oh, Tzvetkov, and the second author (2019) to non-cubic integer nonlinearities.
 In particular, for some low dimensional cases, we obtain norm inflation above the scaling critical regularity.
+We also prove ill-posedness for NLW, via norm inflation at general initial data, in negative regularity Fourier-Lebesgue and Fourier-amalgam spaces.